Jeremiah Nanai: Background

-Nanai was born in Auckland, New Zealand and raised in West Auckland and Cairns, Queensland, Australia.
+Nanai was born in Auckland, New Zealand and raised in West Auckland, New Zealand and Cairns, Queensland, Australia.
 He is of Samoan descent.

 He began playing rugby league at age 13 for the Cairns Kangaroos and attended Trinity Bay State High School, where he was selected for the Australian Schoolboys under-15 merit side in 2018.

 In 2019, Nanai signed with the North Queensland Cowboys and moved to Townsville, Queensland, where he attended Kirwan State High School.

 Playing career

 Early career

 In July 2019, Nanai represented the Northern Marlins at the QRL Under-16 Junior State Championships.
 On 18 September 2019, he started at in Kirwan State High School's NRL Schoolboy Cup win over Westfields Sports High School.
 On 29 September 2019, he represented Queensland Country under-16, scoring a hat trick and being named Man of the Match in their 44–4 win over Queensland City under-16.

 In January 2020, Nanai was selected in the Queensland Under-18 Emerging Origin squad.
 In September 2020, Nanai played for Kirwan in their Queensland state final win over Palm Beach Currumbin State High School, scoring two tries.

 On 7 October 2020, Nanai joined North Queensland's NRL squad on a development contract for the 2021 season.